sts10/fgift/README.markdown

 Both of these optional files should look just like the output text (i.e. "Claire gives to Cameron"), with each assignment on its own line.

 ## Notes on randomness in FGift

-For an investigation into how "random" the selections this programs makes, see ["Notes on Randomness" document](./notes-on-randomness.markdown).
+For an investigation into how "random" the gift assignments this programs makes, see ["Notes on Randomness" document](./notes-on-randomness.markdown).

-## Goals
+## Goal of longevity
 For personal reasons, one of the goals of this project is for it to work for decades with little to no maintenance.
 I'm hoping that Rust was a good choice for this, specifically with its "edition" system.

 ## For developers: How to create a release of FGift

-This project uses [cargo-dist](https://opensource.axo.dev/cargo-dist/) to create releases.
+This project uses [cargo-dist](https://opensource.axo.dev/cargo-dist/) (sometimes known as simply "dist") to create releases.

 Some of [my personal docs are here](https://sts10.github.io/docs/cargo-dist-tips.html); but basically, `cargo install cargo-dist`.
 When you're ready to cut a new release, test the current state of the project with `cargo dist build` and `cargo dist plan`.
 If that went well, create a new git tag that matches the current project version in `Cargo.toml` with `git tag vX.X.X`.
 Finally, run `git push --tags` to kick off the release process.
 GitHub will handle it from here -- check [this repository's Releases page](https://github.com/sts10/fgift/releases) about 5 to 10 minutes after running `git push --tags` locally.